gvwilson/sdxjs/debugger/index.md

 Debuggers are as much a part of good programmers' lives as version control but are taught far less often
 (in part, we believe, because it's harder to create homework questions for them).
-In this chapter we will build a simple single-stepping debugger and show how to test interactive applications.
+In this chapter we will build a simple single-stepping debugger;
+in doing so,
+we will show one way to test interactive applications (<span x="unit-test"></span>).

 ## What is our starting point?